reasnov/laravel-common-modules/docs/master/service-binding.md

 # Service Binding & Auto-Discovery

-Internara provides a robust and flexible Service Binding mechanism powered by the `BindServiceProvider`.
+This project provides a robust and flexible Service Binding mechanism powered by the `BindServiceProvider`.
 This system automates the registration of dependency injection bindings while offering complete control through configuration.

 ## Features